 GCMTA has established a scholarship program for high school juniors and seniors.
 Entrants may perform in any medium according to the rules set forth in the GCMTA Directory.
-Entry deadline is February 10, 2018.
-Performance date is March 24, 2018.
+Entry deadline is TBD.
+Performance date is April 25, 2020.

 The entrant must be a Junior or Senior in high school and must have participated in at least one other event sponsored by GCMTA (i.e.,Music Day, Federated Festival, Local Auditions) in the twelve months prior to the scholarship event.
 Students who win any cash award in a Junior-Senior Scholarship Scholarship are ineligible to enter again.
 Applications are available online (click here).